 Two hundred voices cheered back!
 Three!
 "Burn the condos!"

-The mob, become an organism with half a thousand heads and five thousand agenda-fingers fingering, lured the police and Turks deeper and deeper into the surviving East End ghetto neighborhood... drab streets of tenements with shops on the ground floors of those on the widest boulevards.
+The mob, become an organism with half a thousand heads and five thousand agile agenda-fingers fingering, lured the police and Turks deeper and deeper into what remained of the hardscrabble East End ghetto neighborhood... drab streets of tenements with shops on the ground floors of those on the widest boulevards.
 Some of the managers of these had hastily armed themselves.
-Before an Arabic grocery and liquor store... in the window of which reposed a glittery sign proclaiming "Canadian Club welcomes Coalition for a New Consensus"... the proprietor beckoned over Reid, a customer he knew well.
+Before an Arabic grocery, bakery and liquor store... in the window of which reposed a glittery sign proclaiming "Canadian Club welcomes Coalition for a New Consensus"... the proprietor beckoned over Reid, a customer he knew well.
 "Where is this trouble?
 What is reason?"

 "It's a march against the Jews!
 Down with Zionist pig bankers!
-Free Jerusalem for the people.
+Free Jerusalem for free people.
 Viva la jihad!"

 "Raise pensions!
 Stop the raid on Social Security," Glenn cajoled.
 "Join us!
+Restore Medicaid!
 March to end the savings tax!"